 Theory is the purpose of Discourse in Magic.

-We truly believe YOU can be an incredible well rounded magician without spending more money on tricks
+You can be an incredible magician without spending more money on tricks.

-You’ll join hundereds of likeminded individuals and get exclusive material every single week!
+You’ll join a few thousand likeminded individuals and get exclusive material!

 Plus, I’ll send you a free copy of our Theory Resource Guide